opulencephp/docs/console.md

 +--------+---------+
 ```

-There are few useful functions for customizing the look of table:
+There are a few useful functions for customizing the look of tables:

 * `setCellPaddingString()`
   * Sets the cell padding string